ryandeussing/jimhopper/_child-abuse/additional-resources.md

 * [Website Recommendations](#website-recommendations)
 {: .onpage}

-This section consists primarily of links to websites, but I also suggest three hotlines, a referral service that can help you find a therapist in your area, some books and an article on the international prevalence of child sexual abuse.
-(For resources specifically for parents and caregivers of abused children, see [Resources for Parents & Caregivers](/child-abuse/resources-for-parents-and-caregivers/).)&nbsp;
+This page is mostly links to websites, but I also suggest some books and three hotlines for immediate help.

-If you are looking for a therapist or counselor in the United States, even if only for a couple of consultations, the Sidran Foundation has an extensive list of therapists and clinics around the country that specialize in treating people with histories of severe child abuse.
-See [Help Desk](https://www.sidran.org/help-desk/).
+See also pages with&nbsp;[Resources for Parents & Caregivers](/child-abuse/resources-for-parents-and-caregivers/), [Resources for Family & Friends](/child-abuse/resources-for-family-and-friends/), and the [Healing & Happiness](/healing-and-happiness/) section, which has resources for finding and evaluating therapists or counselors.

 ## Immediate Help